akka/akka/akka-docs/src/main/paradox/stream/stream-error.md

 @@@ note

-The stages that support supervision strategies are explicitly documented to do so, if there is nothing in the documentation of a stage saying that it adheres to the supervision strategy it means it fails rather than applies supervision.
+The operators that support supervision strategies are explicitly documented to do so, if there is nothing in the documentation of an operator saying that it adheres to the supervision strategy it means it fails rather than applies supervision.

 @@@

 The error handling strategies are inspired by actor supervision strategies, but the semantics have been adapted to the domain of stream processing.
-The most important difference is that supervision is not automatically applied to stream stages but instead something that each stage has to implement explicitly.
+The most important difference is that supervision is not automatically applied to stream operators but instead something that each operator has to implement explicitly.

-For many stages it may not even make sense to implement support for supervision strategies, this is especially true for stages connecting to external technologies where for example a failed connection will likely still fail if a new connection is tried immediately (see
+For many operators it may not even make sense to implement support for supervision strategies, this is especially true for operators connecting to external technologies where for example a failed connection will likely still fail if a new connection is tried immediately (see
 @ref:[Restart with back off](#restart-with-backoff) for such scenarios).

-For stages that do implement supervision, the strategies for how to handle exceptions from processing stream elements can be selected when materializing the stream through use of an attribute.
+For operators that do implement supervision, the strategies for how to handle exceptions from processing stream elements can be selected when materializing the stream through use of an attribute.

 There are three ways to handle exceptions from application code:

  * `Stop` - The stream is completed with failure.
  * `Resume` - The element is dropped and the stream continues.
- * `Restart` - The element is dropped and the stream continues after restarting the stage.
+ * `Restart` - The element is dropped and the stream continues after restarting the operator.
-Restarting a stage means that any accumulated state is cleared.
-This is typically performed by creating a new instance of the stage.
+Restarting an operator means that any accumulated state is cleared.
+This is typically performed by creating a new instance of the operator.

 By default the stopping strategy is used for all exceptions, i.e. the stream will be completed with failure when an exception is thrown.